fish1sheep/SVD-Loader-Ghidra/README.md

 The script can be found in the `leveldown security` folder in Ghidra's Script Manager.
 [More info here.](https://leveldown.de/blog/svd-loader/)

+## Adapted for Python 3 and new version fo Ghidra(12.0.3)

+The repo was refactored using the minimax-M2.5 AI model and passed a simple test.

 ## Getting SVDs

 - [cmsis-svd contains over 650 SVDs](https://github.com/cmsis-svd/cmsis-svd-data)